Last updated: December 6, 2014

 What We Love: Lot18 delivers on value, but at a higher level than other case clubs you might be considering.
 These selections are tailored to your preferences and they send exclusive wines you won't find anywhere else.
 Online account management is a big plus.

 Could Be Better: We've had some complaints about quality.
 This is probably more a factor of their high-end marketing push which makes buyers think these are exceptional wines, when really, they're just good wines.
-Fortunately, they've just made a major upgrade to their customer service procedures and added a phone line, so we think they're heading in the right direction.
+We also receive complaints regarding their customer service being hard to reach and membership being difficult to cancel.
+This is reflected in the Customer Service rating we give them.

 Overview: An incredibly popular wine club delivering the highest-quality wines among the two-bottle monthly wine clubs.